Covid: Chester FC and Welsh government 'rule break' talks continue

 However, club bosses have said they could go bust if fans are barred from the stadium.

-The club has been warned by North Wales Police and Flintshire council about playing further home matches with crowds in the stadium, but bosses have said the financial implications of this would be massive, and asked all involved to use "common sense".
+The club was warned by North Wales Police and Flintshire council about playing further home matches with crowds in the stadium while Covid restrictions on spectator numbers are in place.

+However, the club's bosses told BBC Wales the financial implications of this could be massive, and urged all involved to use "common sense".

 Since rules capping the number of spectators at events in Wales took effect on 26 December, Chester have hosted two home fixtures at Bumpers Lane - against AFC Telford and AFC Fylde - both in front of 2,000-plus crowds.

-The club had insisted it had been told it was not eligible for financial support - from the £3m available for clubs in Wales impacted by fan restrictions - as it was an English club, but the Welsh government has insisted it was, adding: "As a club based in Wales, Chester FC would be eligible for support."
+The club had insisted it had been told it was not eligible for financial support - from the £3m available for clubs in Wales impacted by fan restrictions - as it was an English club, but the Welsh government argued it was, adding: "As a club based in Wales, Chester FC would be eligible for support."

-The club had said it was an English club, playing in an English league, and so would expect that English rules would apply.
+Club bosses said Chester FC was an English club, playing in an English league, and so would expect that English rules would apply.

 Don’t understand the confusion with Chester FC & whether they fall foul of Welsh Gov covid rules.
 They’re in the English league, under Cheshire W & Chester Council, policed by Cheshire Constabulary.
 They don’t even receive Welsh Gov financial aid.
 Any chance of some common sense?— Simon Hart (@Simonhartmp) January 9, 2022

-On Sunday Welsh secretary Simon Hart waded into the row.
+On Sunday Welsh Secretary Simon Hart waded into the row.

 He said: "Don't understand the confusion with Chester FC & whether they fall foul of Welsh gov Covid rules.